phorton1/Arduino-fridgeController/docs/readme.md

   visual indication of the state of the refridgerator without needing to open the cabinet and look at the Controller.

-Initially the Controller will be powered by breaking the the BATT+ and BATT- wires of the 8 pin cable from the miniBox into a separate 2 pin JST connector.
+Initially the Controller will be powered by breaking the BATT+ and BATT- wires of the 8 pin cable from the miniBox into a separate 2 pin JST connector.
 Later, if so desired, the Controller can be powered by a separate connection to the boat's batteries so that the Inverter